revaturelabs/interviewquestions/InterviewSpecificQuestions/BigData/MongoDB_Interview_Ques.md

 ---

-54. Stating MongoDB as one of the best NoSQL database is always true, but at what time it is not prefered?
+54. Stating MongoDB as one of the best NoSQL database is always true, but at what time it is not preferred?

 ![Simple](https://github.com/revaturelabs/interviewquestions/blob/dev/ComplexityTags/simple%20(2).svg)